Gun / Firearm Crimes

 Criminal Defense Attorney for Gun / Firearm Crimes in Harris County, TX

 The sooner you contact an attorney, the better your chances of receiving a more favorable outcome in the courtroom.
-Brian Benken is an experienced trial lawyer who knows what it takes to win a case or have it thrown out.
+Brian Benken is an experienced trial lawyer with over 30 years of experience and who is ready to use his experience to defend you.

 Schedule a free case consultation with The Benken Law Firm today.
 Call (713) 223 - 4051.
 Brian Benken represents clients in every area throughout Harris County such as Downtown Houston, Sunnyside, Braeswood Place, West University Place and many others in the surrounding area.